 The business remains operational even if directors or shareholders leave or change.

-Ltd Company vs LLP Registration in UK
+Ltd Company vs LLP Registration in the UK

 While both structures offer limited liability, they differ in management and taxation.
 Here’s a quick comparison: